thahirsprojects/thahirsprojects/README.md

 # Hi there, I'm Thahir! 👋

 Welcome to my GitHub profile!
-I'm passionate about application development and excited to share my projects with you.
+I'm passionate about development and excited to share my learning journey and projects with you.
 Here’s a bit more about me:

 ## 👀 Interests
 I'm deeply interested in:
-- **Application Development** 📱
+- **Software Development and Cyber Security** 📱

 ## 🌱 Currently Learning
 I'm currently focused on: